 Your tutor hands you the clues, and you have to form connections between them.
 This task can be difficult if you don’t know where to start or how to go about it.
 This post will give you that first push in the right direction.

-1. Do read and understand the requirements thoroughly.
+1. Cliche, but do read and understand the requirements thoroughly!

 This may seem like an obvious but we received far too many synthesis essays proofreading job to know that this is not always apparent.

 First, take all the time you need to go over the requirements and readings so you fully understand it.
 As you do, highlight the keywords and major concepts.
 This will give you a concrete idea of what to expect and search for while you read your sources.

 Also, you might be able to formulate one or more initial thesis statements based on the prompt alone.
 Of course, you may change your mind after reading what the authors have to say, and this is perfectly fine.